 Most kayaks come with rear facing flush mount rod holders and these are great for trolling a lure or storing the rods whilst paddling.
 Some kayaks come with forward facing flush mount rod holders and these are useful for when fishing at anchor or on the drift, however they position the rods at quite a steep angle.
 I find this annoying when bait fishing in chop or swell where the sharp angle tends to bounce the weight on the bottom instead of gently dragging it across the bottom.
 I needed a rod holding solution that positioned the rods at a lower angle.
-The use of a rod rest has recently become popular so i decided to make a fully adjustable rod rest that i could easily transfer between any of my fishing kayaks.
+The use of a rod rest has recently become popular so i decided to make a fully adjustable rod rest system that i could easily transfer between any of my fishing kayaks.
 This is how i done it.....

-Making the Ram Pole Rod Rest
+Making the Ram Mount Kayak Rod Rest

-On the Tempo
+On the RTM Tempo

-On the Abaco
+On the RTM Abaco

-On the Ocean Duo
+On the RTM Ocean Duo

 On other kayaks?

-The 1" Ram Ball with female 1/4-20 thread costs around £9
+The Ram Mount 1 inch Ball with 1/4"-20 threaded hole costs around £9

 The Maver MX Ripple Rod Rest costs around £11